MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/data-structures.md

 uid: microsoft.quantum.libraries.overview.data-structures
 ---

-# Data Structures and Modeling #
+# Data Structures and Modeling

-## Classical Data Structures ##
+## Classical Data Structures

 Along with user-defined types for representing quantum concepts, the canon also provides operations, functions, and types for working with classical data used in the control of quantum systems.
-For instance, the <xref:Microsoft.Quantum.Arrays.Reversed> takes an array as input and returns the same array in reverse order.
+For instance, the [Reversed](xref:Microsoft.Quantum.Arrays.Reversed) function takes an array as input and returns the same array in reverse order.
 This can then be used on an array of type `Qubit[]` to avoid having to apply unnecessary $\operatorname{SWAP}$ gates when converting between quantum representations of integers.
-Similarly, you saw in the previous section that types of the form `(Int, Int -> T)` can be useful for representing random access collections, so the <xref:Microsoft.Quantum.Arrays.LookupFunction> provides a convenient way of constructing such types from array types.
+Similarly, types of the form `(Int, Int -> T)` can be useful for representing random access collections, so the [LookupFunction](xref:Microsoft.Quantum.Arrays.LookupFunction) function provides a convenient way of constructing such types from array types.

-### Pairs ###
+### Pairs

 The canon supports functional-style notation for pairs, complementing accessing tuples by deconstruction: